-Before they’re able to compete at the Arena World Championship Finals at BlizzCon, teams will need to prove themselves against teams in their own region, starting with the Arena Cups.
-Arena Cups are online 3v3 Arena tournaments hosted by Blizzard that are open to players of all skill levels to join, with cash rewards up to $6,000 in addition to points for North America and Europe.
-Starting in late summer, the top 12 point-earning teams will be invited to compete at their Regional Championships, where they will be seeded based on their point total from the entire year.
+The best WoW Arena players from around the globe compete all year in the Arena World Championship, hoping to prove themselves in battle and earn their spot at the World Championship Finals in late 2018.
+One team will walk away from the Finals as Arena World Champions, and their share of the $280,000 prize pool.
+Before they’re able to compete at the Arena World Championship Finals, teams will need to prove themselves against teams in their own region, starting with the Arena Cups.
+Arena Cups are online 3v3 Arena tournaments hosted by Blizzard that are open to players of all skill levels to join, with cash rewards up to $10,000.

-Players competing in both the North American and European Regions can qualify for their Regional Championships by earning Points through Blizzard Arena Cups and sanctioned community tournaments!
+Players competing in both the North American and European Regions can qualify for the Seasonal Championships by earning AWC Points through Blizzard Arena Cups and sanctioned community tournaments!
 Community tournaments that are approved to award points will be listed in the schedule on this website.

-The top 12 teams from each region will be invited to compete in-person for their share of $100,000 and a coveted spot in the World Championship at BlizzCon.
+The top 4 teams (based on points earned that season) from each region will be invited to compete at the Seasonal Finals at the end of each Season; they’ll be fighting in-person for their share of $100,000 and a coveted spot in the World Championship Finals.

 How Points Are Awarded